cedx/php-minifier/docs/usage/cli.md

 npx @cedx/php-minifier --mode=fast path/to/source/folder
 ```

+!!! tip
-> The minifier defaults to the `safe` mode, but you should really give a try to the `fast` one.
+    The plugin defaults to the `safe` mode, but you should really give a try to the `fast` one.
     The difference is very noticeable.

 ### --silent
 By default, the minifier prints to the standard output the paths of the minified scripts.
 You can disable this output by setting the `silent` flag.